Basmathi Rice: the healthier and tastier option

 Basmathi is known for its lower Glycemic Index (GI) score.
 Glycemic Index is a measure of the effect of carbohydrates on blood glucose levels.
 Foods having low GI hlep control the level of blood glucose.
 With its lower Glycemic Index score basmathi will not adversely affect blood glucose levels.

-Two different types of basmathi: Steamed and Parboiled
+Three different types of basmathi: Traditional, Steamed and Parboiled